beameio/beame-windows-installer/README.md

     Default is the current user AppData folder (allowing ).

-* EnableRegisterSiteOnFinish
+* EnableRegistrationTokenRequest

-    Enables the open the registration website in the end of the installation.
+    Enables the request of the registration token during the installation for beame-gatekeeper or beame-sdk.
 Can be `true` or `false`.
-Default is `true`.
+Default is `false`.
+Enabling this setting, automatically disables the EnableRegisterSiteOnFinish

 * RegisterSiteOnFinish

     Site that is show in the end of the installation in order to allow registration.
+    RegisterSiteOnFinish value needs to finish with no "/" since it'll be appended with "/gatekeeper" in case of gatekeeper installation.
+    If empty or if EnableRegistrationTokenRequest is activated, it'll not be used

 * InstallServiceAs

     User to install the service as.
 Can be `LocalSystem`, `LocalService`, `NetworkService` or `User`.